ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

     :ref:`The \`\`setup.py\`\` file`, :ref:`The \`\`pyproject.toml\`\` file`, and any
     ``__init__.py`` or ``__version__.py`` files that your project may contain.

-    Stash and commit previous changes with these commands:
+    Stage and commit previous changes with these commands:

     .. code-block:: text